cdtinney/tinney.dev/data/posts/2019-04-21/2019-04-21-auth-preview-gatsby-contentful-netlify.md

 title: "Creating an authenticated preview site for Gatsby and Contentful using Netlify Identity"
 ---

-Figure out how to setup a preview instance of your Gatsby site using the Contentful Preview API and authenticate it using Netlify Identity with Google OAuth.
+Learn how to setup a preview instance of your Gatsby site using the Contentful Preview API and authenticate it using Netlify Identity with Google OAuth.

 <!-- end -->